61st Air Base Wing: History

 The wing was first activated as the 61st Troop Carrier Wing by the United States Air Forces in Europe in 1948 to control C-47 Skytrain and C-54 Skymaster units.
 The wing was the host organization at Rhein-Main Air Base, West Germany.
 It also operated Tempelhof Air Base, in Occupied Berlin until 5 November 1948 and Tulln Air Base in the American Occupation Zone of Austria until 10 December 1948.

 Its initial mission was to coordinate Berlin Airlift operations for USAFE in conjunction with units deployed from the United States and the Royal Air Force.
 With the end of Berlin Airlift operations in 1949, flew theater airlift missions within USAFE and participated in numerous exercises.
 With the outbreak of the Korean War in June 1950, wing deployed its operational component, the 61st Troop Carrier Group to Ashiya Air Base, Japan on 21 July 1950 to reinforce Far East Air Forces transport units and perform combat transport operations within South Korea and Japan.
 With the group deployed to Japan, the wing was inactivated in West Germany in June 1951.

 The wing was reactivated as the 61st Military Airlift Wing at Hickam Air Force Base, Hawaii in 1966 under Military Airlift Command, replacing the discontinued Military Air Transport Service 1502d Air Transport Wing in January 1966.
 It "provided air transport and support functions for airlift operations in the entire Pacific Ocean area, Alaska to Antarctica, and the United States to Southeast Asia.
-Supported airlift, primarily in support of United States military forces in Southeast Asia during the Vietnam War.
-The Hickam Aerial Port was a primary destination for United States military personnel on Rest and Recreation leave from South Vietnam during the Vietnam War, the 61st MAW operating the aerial port and coordinating flights by civilian contract airlines to and from bases in South Vietnam.
+It supported airlift, primarily in support of United States military forces in Southeast Asia during the Vietnam War.
+The Hickam Aerial Port was a primary destination for United States military personnel on rest and recreation leave from South Vietnam during the Vietnam War, the 61st operating the aerial port and coordinating flights by civilian contract airlines to and from bases in South Vietnam.

 The wing's assigned airlift squadrons were inactivated in 1968 and 1969, after which became the 61st Military Airlift Support Wing for Military Airlift Command flights within Pacific Air Forces as well as Naval and Marine Transports supporting their respective organizations in Hawaii.
-Inactivated 1 April 1980 and is equipment and most personnel being reassigned to the 834th Airlift Division.
+It was inactivated 1 April 1980 and is equipment and most personnel being reassigned to the 834th Airlift Division.

 On 1 August 2006, it was reactivated as the 61st Air Base Wing, a non-flying unit at Los Angeles Air Force Base under Air Force Space Command.
 It supported the Space and Missile Systems Center from 2006 to 2010, when it was inactivated and base support assigned to the 61st Air Base Group.